 If you want to dig deeper and learn all the tips and tricks from expert housesitters, you can also get the complete Housesitting Guide and start house-sitting around the world.

 Share it for later on Pinterest!

-If you find this article helpful for your trip, I’d appreciate it if you could support Rocky Travel and purchase the Aussie House Sitter membership using the link in the article or use the affiliate links in the box below, thank you!
+Suppose you find this article helpful for your trip.
+In that case, I’d appreciate it if you could support Rocky Travel and purchase the Aussie House Sitter membership using the article’s link or the affiliate links in the box below.
+Thank you!

 TRIP PLANNING RESOURCES

 September 29, 2015 @ 10:43 am